 The keep and remove parameters can be used at the same time only if ES is part of the keep vector.
-The remove vector will then act on the different types of exon skipping: multiexon skipping (MULTI) or exon skipping associated with an alternative acceptor site (altA), an alternative donor site (altD), both alternative acceptor and donor site (altAD) or an undetermined alternative splice site (alt).
-Thus, in this specific case, the remove vector should contain names from this list: MULTI, altA, altD, altAD, alt.
+The remove vector will then act on the different types of exon skipping: multi-exon skipping (MULTI) or exon skipping associated with an alternative acceptor site (altA), an alternative donor site (altD), both alternative acceptor and donor site (altAD) or any of the alt combinaison with MULTI.
+Thus, in this specific case, the remove vector should contain names from this list: MULTI, altA, altD, altAD, MULTI\altA, MULTI\altAD.